eBUS/adapter/index.en.md

 The power is supplied directly via the USB connector of the Wemos.

+**Attention:** The Wemos are incredibly delicate with regard to the power supply!
+A variety of effects come up when the power supply is insufficient, e.g. reboots, or no connection at all, or only poor and unstable connection to the Access Point.

 The Wemos has to be flashed with a suitable firmware, e.g. [ebusd-esp](https://github.com/john30/ebusd-esp) (starting from [version 22.11.2020](https://github.com/john30/ebusd-esp/blob/master/Changelog.md#build-20201122)). ebusd-esp then has to be configured to "Adapter 3 RX+TX".